dnsimple/dnsimple-developer/content/v2/certificates.markdown

     GET /:account/domains/:domain/certificates

-List certificates for the domain in the account.
+List the certificates for a domain in the account.

 ### Parameters